lymeo/lyflow/README.md

 ![integration](https://raw.githubusercontent.com/lymeo/lyflow/master/integration.png)

+> An advanced alternative is described in the "Advanced variation" section

 3. **release branches**, named ```release/[release name]``` are branches used to package features into a release and prepare them for the release.
 This branch stems from the **develop branch** into which it is squashed back when finished.
 This release branch is deleted after being merged into the **unstable branch** to avoid later conflicts between **develop and unstable**.

 ![release](https://raw.githubusercontent.com/lymeo/lyflow/master/release.png)